 At most, one or two layouts should be used in your site design.
 One for the homepage and another one for all other pages.
-As a reader browses your site, they should be able to get used to looking in the same place for your navigation, for your sub-navigation and for your content.
+As a reader browses your site, they should be able to get used to looking in the same place for your navigation, for your sub-navigation and your content.
 Further development about this may be found here:

 4️⃣ Lower Page Weight is Better

 Page weight is the total size of a page on your site in bytes – code, text and images.
 Your site’s page weight makes a big difference to your viewers.
-Lighter page weight is better for your readers because the page will download faster.
+A lighter page weight is better for your readers because the page will download faster.
 The faster a page downloads, the faster they will get to the content.

-What is Means to be Light
+What it Means to be Light

 - No large images.